ONSdigital/dp-search-reindex-tracker/README.md

 # dp-search-reindex-tracker

+---

+:warning: This repository was be archived in November 2024 is no longer in development. :warning:

+---

-dp-search-reindex-tracker tracks the progress of a search reindex job
+A deprecated service that was used to tracks the progress of a search reindex job

 See [search service architecture docs here](https://github.com/ONSdigital/dp-search-api/tree/develop/architecture#search-service-architecture)